If you’ve come across a snake recently, you reacted in one of two ways:

 However, after the initial growth sprout that happens when a snake is trying to reach adulthood, growth after the first 5 years isn’t as spectacular or impressive as it was prior to the period.

-This, it has been argued is nature’s way of limiting these serpents from turning to real monsters and putting everyone at risk.
+This, it has been argued, is nature’s way of limiting these serpents from turning into real monsters and putting everyone/thing else at risk.
 Think about a few centimeters to inches every 5 years or so.
 This may not be noticeable to the naked eye and even for those that keep the snakes as pets, unless measurements are taken every few years, this awesome fact may slide by with anyone taking any note of it.

 It is also instructive to note that, this incremental growth happens majorly after a shed though, a shed isn’t any guarantee that the animal is actually adding some growth as growth is simply only one of the many reasons why snakes shed their old skins in the first place.